Auto Checks: Azure

 How to activate Auto Checks for Azure in Kertos?

-- Go to the Integrations page
+- Go to the Integration page

-- Click Start Setup (for first-time setup) or Reconfigure (if Azure is already connected)
+- Click Start Setup (for first-time setup)

-- Toggle Enable Auto Checks to ON
+- Toggle Enable Auto Checks to

 - Click Save